 Musculoskeletal involvement is a common feature in all types of mucopolysaccharidoses.
 Differentiation of these disorders from the inflammatory arthritides is essential if early treatment is the end goal.
 Attention to the characteristics of the musculoskeletal disease and appropriate radiographic investigation facilitates the timely diagnosis and appropriate management of affected individuals.

 Vision problems are also a common finding.
 Glaucomas have been reported in MPS 1 and MPS 6, while cataracts can be found in MPS 3 and MPS 4.
 Retinal degeneration can occur later in life, resulting in the loss of peripheral vision and night blindness.

 Upper airway infections are frequently found in patients with these syndromes, albeit lower airway infections are not that common.
 Lung infections can be attributed to the narrow trachea and larynx, as well as alterations in chest mobility.
 Recurrent ear infections and subsequent hearing loss are characteristic of MPS 4.

 Prediction of disease severity

-Clinicians hoped that analysis of urinary glycosaminoglycan levels would be a useful tool to predict disease severity, but it was found that this test cannot be employed as a reliable indicator of severity, even though a higher level can be suggestive of more severe disease form.
+Clinicians hoped that analysis of urinary glycosaminoglycan levels would be a useful tool to predict disease severity; however, it was determined that this test cannot be employed as a reliable indicator of severity, even though a higher level can be suggestive of a more severe form of the disease.

-Correlations of genotype with phenotype have been curtailed by the rare appearance of mucopolysaccharidoses and the large number of possible mutations – many of which occur only in a single affected family.
-Therefore clinical severity associated with missense mutations and other types of mutations has remained difficult to predict for all types of disease.
+Correlations of genotype with phenotype have been curtailed by the rare appearance of mucopolysaccharidoses and a large number of possible mutations, many of which occur only in a single affected family.
+Therefore, clinical severity associated with missense mutations and other types of mutations has remained difficult to predict for all types of disease.